'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 "Our major color that we saw was our tent when we camped that night after trying about 18 hours to get out, and not being able to make it," Moore said.

-The Moores spent that 18 hours trudging through deep ash, and climbing up and over massive fallen trees.
+The Moores spent that 18 hours trudging through deep ash and climbing up and over massive, fallen trees.
 There was blinding lightning at times, Moore said, and deafening thunder.
 They soaked some shirts and wrapped them around their mouths to avoid inhaling ash, which fell like heavy snow.

-Still, Moore told me, "our situation doesn't compare to what other people went through."
+Still, Moore told me, "Our situation doesn't compare to what other people went through."

 The Moores were rescued by searchers in a helicopter.
-But the falling and blowing ash in the blast zone covered 230 square miles, making it difficult to find everyone trapped.
+But the falling and blowing ash in the blast zone covered 230 square miles, making it difficult to find everyone who was trapped.

-"To me, the most pathetic story was of a gentleman that was in extremely good physical shape," Moore recalled, noting the man had had the wisdom to wrap himself in a sleeping bag as he tried to hike out.
+"To me, the most pathetic story was of a gentleman that was in extremely good physical shape," Moore recalled, noting that the man had had the wisdom to wrap himself in a sleeping bag as he tried to hike out.

 "He made it 14 miles before he finally collapsed and went to sleep.
 And the body was found with his lungs and his trachea and his mouth and his nose just filled with ash."